tarwn/lessthandot-hugo/blogs/content/posts/2018-02-06-sql-is-hard-still-reviving-a-stale-application.md

 </p>

 <p>
   Visibility into the flow from step to step helped me make adjustments and help folks make it all the way through the exercises.
-This site used a bunch of experimental things, so the data originally lived in a beta Splunk Cloud offering that was discontinued years ago (and replaced by a cloud offering that did not have an API&#8230;).
+This site used a bunch of experimental things, so the data originally lived in a beta Splunk Cloud offering that was discontinued years ago (and replaced by a cloud offering that did not have an API…).
 Unfortunately, this activity is not tracked well in the database either.
 </p>

 <p>